KunaniGaming/petbatchfiles/README.md

 Edit the plotmanager.bat file with the total number of parallel plots you want running on your remote plotter.
 Lookup the time in seconds it took to complete phase 1 in previous plots and use that number in the delay.

+# plotmanager.bat params:

-PET script will start the next create plot batch file after the delay time has passed and only if the maximum number of plots isn't already running on your Windows machine.
+Plotmanager.bat will start the next create plot batch file after the delay time has passed and only if the maximum number of plots isn't already running on your Windows machine.
 This basically keeps everything timed so you only have 2 plots in phase 1 at a time.
 Also known as staggering.

+set /a maxplots = 8
+set /a phase1timesecs = 4400
+set /a initialdelay = 100

+Note: initialdelay is seconds to wait once you launch the plotmanager.bat file.
+You can tap a key to start a new plot immediately.
+Use this in case you close the plotmanager.bat window and want to update settings and relaunch.
+If you had 2300 seconds till the next plot launch when you closed the window, you can set that here so it will be in sync with previous launches.

+# createplot.bat params:

 plotmanager.bat will START createplot.bat so edit this to match your farmer/pool keys, number of threads, memory, and k size as you like.

-# createplot.bat params:

 USER-NAME-HERE - replace this with your windows user name.
 FARMER-KEY-HERE - replace this with your farmer key (on your main chia node, cmd window: chia keys show)